-Email address validation using an automated solution is definitely the preferred option.
+Email address verification using an automated solution is definitely the preferred option.
 The verification process is fast and user-friendly.
-Besides, this is undisputedly the best method for bulk email validation.
+Besides, this is undisputedly the best method for bulk email verification.
 But you should keep in mind that top-notch email verifiers are not free.
 You pay for and receive a set of techniques in a package, such as:

 - Syntax verification